-The Skidmore Dance Department is proud to provide our students with a diverse faculty of accomplished artists, teachers and scholars.
+The Skidmore Dance Department is proud to provide our students with a diverse faculty and staff of accomplished artists, designers, teachers and scholars.
 We represent a broad array of disciplines, aesthetics and experience that contribute to our goal of delivering a comprehensive dance education.
 Our common denominator is our commitment to helping each student reach their potential, regardless of their current level of expertise.
-In addition to our full-time faculty and excellent part-time faculty, students are exposed to an impressive roster of guest artists and choreographers from today’s dance world.
+In addition to our full-time faculty/staff and excellent part-time faculty/staff, students are exposed to an impressive roster of guest artists and choreographers from today’s dance world.

 Welcome Ariel Osterweis